 After talking her way into a fine-dining job at a Creole restaurant, Ball landed at Portland’s famed Le Pigeon in its heady earliest summer days of 2006.
 Swept up in the innovative scene, she soon began studying wine voraciously, tasting as often as she could, and working the floor seven nights a week while also attending college.

 The energized atmosphere at the tiny, groundbreaking restaurant “was like a big party of inherently professionally minded people, totally committed to hospitality,” recalls Le Pigeon owner Andrew Fortgang, the former beverage director for the Craft restaurant group (now Crafted Hospitality).
 Fortgang remembers Ball being one of those “super-passionate” advocates, “open to all kinds of wine.”
-But despite Le Pigeon’s impressive lineup from Burgundy and the Rhône, it was humble Beaujolais—the wines that “were always a hard sell,” according to Fortgang—that Ball championed.
+But despite Le Pigeon’s impressive lineup from Burgundy and the Rhône, it was humble Beaujolais—the wines that “were always a hand sell,” according to Fortgang—that Ball championed.